curiosity81/T-1000/README.md

 ```
 sudo apt-get dist-upgrade
 ```
-The upgrade procedure will now take some time, grab a coffee, a beer or a glass of wine and do something else in the meantime.
+The upgrade procedure will now take some time.

 ### Compile bitcoin core
 Firstly, make sure, which cpu is running the device: